rasenshuriken12/Sem_III/DBMS/Serializablity/Readme.md

 **Serializability** = The result should look like one teller finished before the other started, even if they actually worked at the same time.

 > “Run transactions in parallel, but make the result look serial.”

+## Serial Schedule

+A serial schedule executes transactions one after another, with no interleaving.
+Copy code

+T1 → T2 → T3

+*Example*

+- T1: R(A) W(A)
+- T2: R(A) W(A)

+Serial order:

+T1 completes fully → then T2 starts

+## Non-Serial Schedule

+A non-serial schedule interleaves operations of multiple transactions.
+Copy code

+R1(A) → R2(A) → W1(A) → W2(A)

+*Example (problematic)*

+- T1 reads A = 100
+- T2 reads A = 100
+- T1 writes 90
+- T2 writes 80
+Final value should be 70 → but becomes 80 ❌

 | Feature | Serial | Non-Serial |Serializable |
 |--|--|--|--|